 See articles by Kelby Zorgdrager (1)

-Kim Weins is the Senior Vice President of Marketing and Products at OpenLogic, an open source provider focused on helping enterprises successfully and safely use open source software.
+Kim Weins is the former Senior Vice President of Marketing and Products at OpenLogic, an open source provider focused on helping enterprises successfully and safely use open source software.
 Kim works with large enterprises to share open source governance and compliance best practices and to evangelize the benefits of using open source software.
 Kim helps to shape OpenLogic's pioneering open source offerings, including an aggregated support model backed by open source developers, open source scanning and governance tools and services that guide companies through compliance with GPL and other open source licenses.

 See articles by Kim Weins (2)